datafolklabs/cement/doc/source/dev/plugins.rst

 via foundation.CementApp() like we do in our application.
 This code/file would then be saved to a location defined by your applications configuration that determines where plugins are loaded from (See the next section).

+Notice that all 'bootstrapping' code goes in a load() function.
+This is where registration of handlers/hooks should happen.

 A plugin also has a configuration file that will be found in the 'plugin_config_dir' as defined by your applications configuration.
 The